 - Made of Iron: Despite the fact they get injured many times, they keep on fighting until the end, setting prime example for other squadrons to follow.

 - True Companions: While not as close as The Mane Six, they become those over the course of The Equestrian War.

 - A blue pegasus pony, representing the Element of Loyalty and second-in-command of the Mirage squadron.
 Regarded as the fastest pegasus in Equestria.
 She's headstrong and determined to fight against even the most difficult of odds.
 Rainbow hopes to become a member of the Wonderbolts in the future.In Wings of Unity, she takes flight once again, this time as the squadron leader and renowned as a truly exceptional flier as well as a honorary member of the Wonderbolts.

 - Badass In Charge: She leads the squadron since chapter 18 of The Equestrian War.

-- Big Sister Mentor: To Medley, in a sense.
+- Big Brother Mentor: To Medley, in a sense.